nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 # X - Time Travel
 ## There once was a cat, that travelled back, into time.
 Who met a cat, that travelled back forward into time.
 Who, I, met, a long, time, ago.

+# 0 - Time Travel
+## There once was a cat, that travelled back, into tri.
+Who met a cat, that triangled back forward into time.
+Who, I, met, a long, time, ago.